 6. Make Your Own Feed

-Your average commercial chicken feed is mostly made up of cheap filler, such as corn or soy.
+Your average commercial feed is mostly made up of cheap filler, such as corn or soy.
 It’s not the most nutritious blend for your flock, and you need to supplement with fresh produce or free ranging for healthy birds.
 While organic and non-GMO poultry feed does exist, it’s usually very expensive, and why hand your hard earned money over when you can do it yourself?

 7. Grow a Chicken Garden: